ChainFort/ChainFort/README.md

 - [AWS Billing Alerts and Cost Explorer](./docs/03_billing_alerts.md)
 - [Git, VS Code, and GitHub Secure Setup](./docs/04_git_vscode_github.md)
 - Additional documents related to security, infrastructure, and automation.
+> Each document is designed to serve as a direct and applicable guide for your own projects.

 ---